rmcgrath050/Learning-Journal/Module 8 - Data integration techniques/4. Designing data architectures for scalability and flexibility/task1.md

 4. DOBs: all MM/DD, or does it vary?
 Inside the US file they're consistent: all month-first US style, e.g. 11/23/01.
 The catch isn't variation within the file; it's that the UK and France are day-first.
 So your parser has to know which country it's readin-same field, different rule on the way in.
 And one more: look at 6/5/45 with age 79: a two-digit year is ambiguous on the century.
 What other column tells you it's 1945, not 2045?

+### Melanie's Scottish questions

+2. How do SCQF levels map to RQF levels?
+Scotland runs its own qualifications framework, SCQF, and it does not line up one-to-one with the RQF that England, Wales and Northern Ireland use: the level numbers don't even match, so an SCQF level and an RQF level with the same number are not the same thing.
+There are broad equivalences published, but they're approximate, not a clean lookup.

+So my question back to you: if the two frameworks don't map cleanly, what does that mean for how you store education?
+Do you force Scottish qualifications into your existing RQF field and lose information: or does your schema need to hold the framework and the level?

+4. Invalid email handling - some spaces in the data, should we correct (assuming spaces should be removed), or flag somehow?
+5. DOB ambiguity - data presents as DD/MM/YY - are we safe to use age to derive century like with French data?